rhammell/wave-explorer/README.md

 ## Features
 - Add unlimited sine waves with individual amplitude, frequency, and phase controls
 - Real-time superposition plot with responsive resizing
-- Toggle to overlay component waves on the main plot, colored to match their controls
+- Toggle to overlay component waves on the main plot
 - Quick presets to approximate square, sawtooth, and triangle waves via Fourier components
 - Per-wave mini previews and easy removal